Types of Network Firewalls in 2023 – Explained in detail

 2. Stateful Inspection Firewalls

 Stateful inspection firewalls maintain records of active connections.
-Thereafter, the firewall will use this information to allow or block an IP packet.
+After that, the firewall will use this information to allow or block an IP packet.
 Simply, if the firewall has packet stat in the database, then only it allows the packet otherwise blocks the access.
 It is very easy to implement and manage.

 Since this can allow or block traffic dynamically, it is also called Dynamic Packet Filtering Firewall.